leandromoh/Curryfy/README.md

 - `PartialDiscardActionExtensions` and `PartialDiscardFuncExtensions` classes
 Provides methods for partial application on delegates, without respecting parameters order.
-It is similar to `Partial Subset` classes, however in the method call these one rely on arguments
+It is similar to `PartialSubset` classes, however in the method call these one rely on arguments
 position rather than their names.
 Which can be more convenient in some situations.

 ## Core concepts